taostat/taostats-docs/docs/Bittensor/subnet/index.md

 > * **Synapse**: Data sent between neurons
 > * **Axons**: receives message (server).
 The neuron's IP:port is considered the axon.
 > * **Dendrite**: sends message (client)
->
-> For a deeper discussion of biology and nodes see: TODO

 ## Validators